openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

-Four clock enable registers that are write only and clear to zero, when written to a '1' and single clockenable will be generated to the specified multiplier.
+Four clock enable registers that are write only and clear to zero, when written to a '1' and single clock enable will be generated to the specified multiplier.

 M0_M0_CLKEN offset = 0x30
 ~~~~~~~~~~~~~~~~~~~~~~~~~